-Jesus' statement implies that we MUST live out our calling as a spiritual family for one another.
+Jesus' statement demands that we live out our calling as a spiritual family for one another.
 Jesus doesn't bring a sword into your family and then abandon you in this world.
 Jesus provides you with a spiritual family so that you now have spiritual mothers and fathers, sisters and brothers.
 In Matthew 12 we read this account: